taligentx/dscKeybusInterface/README.md

 ## Release notes
 * develop
   - New: DSC Classic series panel support: PC1500, PC1550
-  - New: `KeypadInterface` and `KeypadInterface-MQTT` example sketches - interface with DSC PowerSeries and Classic keypads as physical input devices for any general purpose without needing a DSC panel.
+  - New: `KeypadInterface` and `KeypadInterface-MQTT` example sketches - emulate a DSC panel to connect DSC PowerSeries and Classic keypads as physical input devices for any general purpose, without needing a DSC panel.
+  - New: `HomeKit-HomeSpan` example sketch (esp32) - integrate directly with Apple HomeKit as a native standalone accessory using [HomeSpan](https://github.com/HomeSpan/HomeSpan)
   - New: [Pushover](https://www.pushover.net) and [Pushsafer](https://www.pushsafer.com) push notification example sketches for esp8266/esp32
   - New: esp32-s2 microcontroller support
   - Updated: `Homebridge-MQTT` support switching armed modes while armed